Ocean Engineering: Ocean Mapping (M.S.)

 OE 875Advanced Topics in Ocean Mapping4

-Select at least 3 additional credits from the following electives:3-4
+Select at least 3 additional credits from the following courses:3-4

 Ocean Waves and Tides